astronomer/docs/learn/airflow-cohere.md

 import CodeBlock from '@theme/CodeBlock';
 import recipe_suggestions from '!!raw-loader!../code-samples/dags/airflow-cohere/recipe_suggestions.py';

-[Cohere](https://cohere.com/) is a platform geared towards implementation of language AI that provides an API for accessing cutting edge large language models (LLMs).
+[Cohere](https://cohere.com/) is a platform where you can implement language AI that provides an API to access cutting-edge large language models (LLMs).
 The [Cohere Airflow provider](https://airflow.apache.org/docs/apache-airflow-providers-cohere/stable/index.html) offers modules to easily integrate Cohere with Airflow.

-In this tutorial you'll use Airflow and the Cohere Airflow provider to generate recipe suggestions based on a list of ingredients and countries of recipe origin.
-You'll use Cohere to create embeddings of the recipes and dimensionality reduction to plot recipe similarity in two dimensions.
+In this tutorial, you use Airflow and the Cohere Airflow provider to generate recipe suggestions based on a list of ingredients and countries of recipe origin.
+You create embeddings of the recipes and dimensionality reduction to plot recipe similarity in two dimensions with Cohere's tools.

 ## Why use Airflow with Cohere?

 Cohere provides highly specialized out-of-the box and custom LLMs.
-These models are used in countless applications, both user-facing, such as to moderate user-generated content, and internal, for example providing insight into customer support tickets.
+Countless applications use these models for both user-facing needs, such as to moderate user-generated content, and internal purposes, like providing insight into customer support tickets.

 Integrating Cohere with Airflow into one end-to-end machine learning pipeline allows you to:

-- Use Airflow's [data-driven scheduling](airflow-datasets.md) to run operations using Cohere LLM endpoints based on upstream events in your data ecosystem, such as when new user input is ingested or a new dataset is available.
+- Use Airflow's [data-driven scheduling](airflow-datasets.md) to run operations with Cohere LLM endpoints based on upstream events in your data ecosystem, like when new user input is ingested or a new dataset is available.
-- Send several requests to a model endpoint in parallel based on upstream events in your data ecosystem or user input via [Airflow params](airflow-params.md).
+- Send several requests to a model endpoint in parallel based on upstream events in your data ecosystem or user input with [Airflow params](airflow-params.md).
 - Add Airflow features like [retries](rerunning-dags.md#automatically-retry-tasks) and [alerts](error-notifications-in-airflow.md) to your Cohere operations.
-This is critical for day 2 MLOps operations, for example to handle model service outages.
+This is critical for day 2 MLOps operations, for example, to handle model service outages.
-- Use Airflow to orchestrate the creation of vector embeddings using Cohere models, which is especially useful for very large datasets that cannot be processed automatically by vector databases.
+- Use Airflow to orchestrate the creation of vector embeddings with Cohere models, which is especially useful for very large datasets that cannot be processed automatically by vector databases.

 ## Time to complete